bacontsu/codename-borea/README.md

-# Codename Bor3λ Source Code
+# ReTrinity - Codename Bor3λ Source Code

-[My own mod](https://www.moddb.com/mods/codename-borea) that im currently working on very slowly, mostly steals features from other people.
+[My own mod with its custom renderer](https://www.moddb.com/mods/codename-borea) that im currently working on very slowly, mostly steals features from other people.
 Use on your own risk (unfinished codebase)

 ## Credits:
 * [Spirinity](https://github.com/edgarbarney/halflife-planckepoch) - Codebase that this mod is working on